atxtechbro/tech-skills-gym/README.md

 ## How to use this repository

 The `AmazonQ.md` file contains the core prompt pattern I've found effective.
 Simply copy the prompt, replace `[technology/skill]` with what you want to learn, and paste it to Amazon Q. The AI will guide you through a series of exercises, like a gym workout for your technical skills.

+For specialized skills:
+- `typing-skills.md` - A prompt designed specifically for improving typing speed and accuracy, with special considerations for split keyboard users